from collections.abc import Callable, Sequence

 - \(x\) represents input vectors, which come from either a real dataset (\(x_r \sim p_\textrm{data}(x)\)) or from the set of fabricated samples (\(x_f = G(z \sim p_z(z); w_g)\)).

-- \(w_d\) denodes discriminator neural network weights.
+- \(w_d\) denotes discriminator neural network weights.

 Objective Function